 The daily schedule, reading assignments, and homework assignments will be posted on the class web page well in advance of any due dates.
-You are expected to have read the assigned material for each lecture beforehand.
+You are expected to have read the assigned material for each lecture beforehand and pop quizzes on reading material will be given from time to time.